 Zoe Griffiths: Think Maths – Shapes and Smoke Rings

 Zoe will be delivering her Shapes and Smoke Rings show in Whitby and Scarborough.
 This show explores topology, an extension of geometry that allows shapes and surfaces to be stretched as much as you want and is not limited by our normal three dimensions.

-Audience: Year 5 through to 8 students of all ability levels.
+Audience: Year 7/8 students of all ability levels.